February 24, 2021

 We are still getting homeless people inside at night.
 And our outreach ministry teams are still bringing critical supplies to our homeless friends.

 THANK YOU to everyone who has continued to provide financial and logistical support during this crisis.
 For now, it is best to communicate with our office before dropping off food items.
 (Here is a current list of what we need.)
-And remember, we’re serving about 100 meals a night.
-The quantities matter!

 We will get through this.